antomicblitz/cyanobacteria-protein-compatibility-prediction-tool/README.md

 The script screens proteins based on the following criteria:

 1. Size: Proteins larger than 1500 amino acids are excluded.
-2. Post-Translational Modifications (PTMs): Proteins with PTMs not typically possible in cyanobacteria are excluded or flagged.
+2. Post-Translational Modifications (PTMs): Proteins with PTMs not typically possible in cyanobacteria are excluded.

 ### PTM Screening

-- Excluded PTMs: glycosylation, ubiquitination, SUMOylation, complex acetylation, methylation, farnesylation, geranylgeranylation, palmitoylation, and myristoylation.
+- Excluded PTMs: complex glycosylation, ubiquitination, SUMOylation, farnesylation, geranylgeranylation, palmitoylation, and myristoylation.
-- Allowed PTMs: phosphorylation, disulfide bond formation.
+- Compatible PTMs: phosphorylation, simple glycosylation, methylation, acetylation, and disulfide bonds.
-- Proteins annotated with "Not [PTM]" or "Absence of [PTM]" are not excluded but may receive a lower confidence score.
+- Proteins annotated with "Not [PTM]" or "Absence of [PTM]" for excluded PTMs are not excluded.

-## Scoring System
+## Ranking System

-The composite score is calculated based on three factors:
+Proteins are ranked based on their cysteine density, calculated as:

-1. Cysteine Density: (Number of cysteines / Protein length) * 100
+Cysteine Density = (Number of cysteines / Protein length) * 100
-2. Potential Disulfide Pairs: Count of cysteine pairs within 5-30 amino acids of each other
-3. Spacing Score: Count of cysteine pairs spaced 5-30 amino acids apart

-Each factor is normalized by dividing by the maximum value across all analyzed proteins.
-The composite score is then calculated as:
-Composite Score = (0.3 * Normalized Cys Density) +
-(0.4 * Normalized Potential Pairs) +
-(0.3 * Normalized Spacing Score)
 ## Confidence Assignment

 Confidence levels are assigned as follows:

 - High: Passes all screening criteria without any concerns.
-- Medium: Passes screening but has annotations suggesting absence of PTMs or other minor concerns.
 - Low: Does not pass screening due to size or presence of excluded PTMs.

 ## Output Description